Fuyukai/asyncwebsockets/docs/source/index.rst

 To open a new websocket connection to a server, use :func:`.connect_websocket`:

-.. autofunction:: asyncwebsockets.client.connect_websocket
+.. autofunction:: asyncwebsockets.client.open_websocket
     :async:

-This will return a new :class:`.ClientWebsocket`, which is the main object used for communication with the server.
+This will return a new :class:`.Websocket`, which is the main object used for communication with the server.

 You can get new events from the websocket by async iteration over the websocket object, like so: